Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/goldenpath.md

 ## Creating a command line helper

-This command line helper will help us launch our project from a command line.
+This command line helper will launch our project outside Unity and make testing builds easier.

 1. Click the **Assets** folder.
 1. Create a new Folder and call it **Scripts**.